infinilabs/zipora/MEMORY_PERFORMANCE.md

 ## Executive Summary

-This document reports the implementation and performance results of the **Advanced Memory Pool Architecture** for infini-zip, designed to achieve C++-competitive performance for large memory allocations.
+This document reports the implementation and performance results of the **Advanced Memory Pool Architecture** for zipora, designed to achieve C++-competitive performance for large memory allocations.

 ### Key Implementation Features ✅ **COMPLETED**